 The Raymond J. Tarleton Student Fellowship Fund was established by Raymond J. Tarleton in 2009 to support graduate students in plant pathology research and encourage students to further their careers in plant pathology.

-His dedication to science and genuine interest in the needs of the membership of the society, allowed him to lead his staff to deliver outstanding member value throughout his tenure.
-Tarleton retired in 1991, but left behind an ongoing culture of excellence and innovation that continues to this day.
+Ray’s dedication to science and sincere interest in the needs of the membership of the society allowed him to lead his staff to deliver outstanding member value throughout his tenure.
+Ray passed away on October 28, 2017, in Tucson, Arizona, where he retired after more than 40 years of service to APS and AACCI.
+He left behind an ongoing culture of excellence and innovation that will endure for many years to come.

 Get ALL the Latest Updates for ICPP2018: PLANT HEALTH IN A GLOBAL ECONOMY.
 Follow APS!